 "If there is a grief process, then there must be a joy process."

 In his TEDX talk, Patrick relays his experience in the boxing gym with the struggle to define religion as not something that separates people, but connects them.
 Watch it HERE.

 "I've found the boxing gym to be a wisdom place."
 Read more of Patrick's interview with the Houston Chronicle HERE.

-"And yet these words, that voice, can call to us and change us."
+"And yet these words of the Lord, that voice of God, can call to us and change us."